righettod/document-upload-protection/README.md

 # Context

-In web application, when we expect working document coming from format Microsoft Office or PDF from our users, we can expose our application to submition of document that we can categorize as "malicious".
+In web application, when we expect working document coming from format Microsoft Office or PDF from our users, we can expose our application to submission of document that we can categorize as "malicious".

 We use the term "malicious" here to refer to document that embed "malicious code" that will be executed when a user will open the document with the associated reader (Word, Excel, Acrobat Reader...).